 That book I just referred to features 12 body shapes, but why stop at 12?
 Remember how I said sweet potatoes are pretty shape inconsistent?
 Think about apples for a minute.
 Red Delicious apples, are kind of tall, and tapered at the bottom, while fuji apples are more rounded.
 Bodies are just as inconsistent as actual fruit.
 Just to cover apples, you’d need dozens of shapes to account for small differences in bust size, torso length, and so on.
 When you’re giving highly specific advice to super detailed body shapes, based on small differences, you’d have to have thousands of shapes to cover them all.
 And even then, some woman would be like, My body shape isn’t in here–and she’d be right!

 That’s why I only use four basic body shapes.
-So women can get some basic, general principles that do apply to most women in the shape, and then they can start getting specific in dressing her own body.
-That’s why I offer quizzes, and blog posts and podcast episodes on the 4 basic body shapes.
-Because the general advice in those bigger categories will help most every woman who has that shape.
+So women can get some basic, general principles that do apply to most women in the shape, and then they can start getting specific in dressing their own body.
+That’s why I offer quizzes, and blog posts, and podcast episodes on the 4 basic body shapes.
+Because the general advice in those bigger categories will help almost every woman who has that shape.

-But the reality is, just knowing you are a banana, or a bowling pin, or a perfume bottle is meaningless.
-So many women get hung up on figuring out what their shape is, that they never get to the part where they figure out how to dress their body.
+But the reality is, just knowing you are a banana, or a bowling pin or a perfume bottle is meaningless.
+So many women get hung up on figuring out what their shape is, that they never get to the part where they figure out how to dress their bodies.
 You don’t need a label, you need a strategy.
-You need to know how to create curves if you want to create curves, or how to make your bust look bigger, or your tummy look smaller, or your body more balanced.
+You need to know how to create curves if you want to create curves, or how to make your bust look bigger, or your tummy looks smaller, or your body more balanced.
 Whatever your goals are.

 When I set out to create a Body Shape class, I didn’t want to create something you could basically find by googling it.
-You can find all of that general information on my site, or lots others.
-I wanted to create something that went deeper, and actually helped you figure how to dress your body best, without needing a label, or even a measuring tape. so that’s what I did.
+You can find all of that general information on my site or lots of others.
+I wanted to create something that went deeper and actually helped you figure how to dress your body best, without needing a label, or even a measuring tape. so that’s what I did.